MicrosoftDocs/memdocs/sccm/develop/compliance/about-authoring-configuration-baselines-and-configuration-items.md

 Create configuration data in the following ways:

 - You can create configuration data externally with an XML editor.
-If it's then packaged as a .cab file, then you can import it into Configuration Manager.
+If you then package it as a .cab file, you can import it into Configuration Manager.

 - You can create configuration data within Configuration Manager by using the following wizards: